DavideViolante/Angular-Full-Stack/README.md

 2. Install Angular CLI: `npm i -g @angular/cli`
 3. From project root folder install all the dependencies: `npm i`

-## Run
+## Run (development mode)
-1. `npm start`: [concurrently](https://github.com/kimmobrunfeldt/concurrently) execute MongoDB, Angular build and Express server
+1. `npm run dev`: [concurrently](https://github.com/kimmobrunfeldt/concurrently) execute MongoDB, Angular build, TypeScript compiler and Express server
 2. A window will automatically open at [localhost:4200](http://localhost:4200)

 Angular and Express files are being watched.
 Any change automatically creates a new bundle, restart Express server and reload your browser.

+## Run (production mode)
-Use `npm run prod` to run the project with a production bundle and AOT compilation.
+1. `npm run prod`: run the project with a production bundle and AOT compilation

 ## Deploy (Heroku)
 1. Go to Heroku and create a new app